trungnt11/trungnt11.github.io/_posts/2016-12-30-fleuronbovw.md

 date: 2016-12-30
 comments: true
 tags: python machine-learning computer-vision opencv
+featured_image: fleuron/headpiece.png
 description: "In this post I describe my work on extracting and filtering printers' ornaments from digitized 18th century documents in Fleuron project at the University of Cambridge in 2016.
-I used computer vision and machine learning."
+I used techniques from computer vision and machine learning to accomplish my goals."
 ---